splunk/observability-workshop/docs/smartagent/k3s.md

 [^1]: Access Tokens (sometimes called Org Tokens) are long-lived organization-level tokens.
 By default, these tokens persist for 5 years, and thus are suitable for embedding into emitters that send data points over long periods of time, or for any long-running scripts that call the Splunk API.

-[^2]: A realm is a self-contained deployment of Spunk in which your Organization is hosted.
+[^2]: A realm is a self-contained deployment of Splunk in which your Organization is hosted.
 Different realms have different API endpoints (e.g. the endpoint for sending data is `ingest.us1.signalfx.com` for the **`us1`** realm, and `ingest.eu0.signalfx.com` for the **`eu0`** realm).
 This realm name is shown on your profile page in the Splunk UI.
 If you do not include the realm name when specifying an endpoint, Splunk will interpret it as pointing to the **`us0`** realm.